doozMen/NukiOpenAPIClient/README.md

 This package provides a type-safe Swift client for the Nuki Web API, generated from their official OpenAPI specification.
 It's designed to be used by the opens.rent backend for managing smart lock access.

-The client code is automatically generated during the build process using [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator) from the Nuki API specification.

 ## Features

 - Type-safe API client generated from Nuki's OpenAPI specification